What day is it today? | Tohoku Edition

 Aomori Nebuta Festival

-The Aomori Nebuta Festival is held every year from August 2nd to 7th in Aomori City, Aomori Prefecture
+The Aomori Nebuta Festival is held annually in Aomori City, Aomori Prefecture, from August 2nd to 7th

-It is one of the most popular summer festivals held in the Tohoku region, attracting over 1 million tourists every year, and is considered one of the "Three Great Festivals of Tohoku."
+It boasts one of the highest attendance figures among summer festivals held throughout the Tohoku region, attracting over 1 million tourists every year, and is considered one of the "Three Great Festivals of Tohoku."

 It was designated an Important Intangible Folk Cultural Property of Japan in 1980